gopika25boe10127/digital-literacy-project/README.md

 # TASK 03

-# Task 3: Coding & Collaboration Platforms
+# Coding & Collaboration Platforms

 ### Overview
 This task demonstrates technical proficiency through competitive coding and cloud-based teamwork tools.
 I focused on Python for bio-logic and Google Workspace for academic collaboration.